 OK, so while most other games on this list have spell systems which invite some measure of creativity, Dragon’s Dogma has a rigid ability system overall.
 What nets it the place on this list, however, is the joy and feeling of power you get out of casting the big spells.
 You know, the ones you need to channel for half a minute while your NPC followers (Pawns) protect your physically wimpy wizard.

 Once the spell drops, it’s cataclysmic and awe-inspiring.
 Meteors fall from the sky.
 Icicles twist through the air.
 Tornadoes descend upon your foes.
 When the staves come out, just run away.

 Casting the runes

-One of the reasons the game shouldn’t be forgotten is its approach to magic.
+One of the reasons this game shouldn’t be forgotten is its approach to magic.
 Throughout the world (or through a rather silly cheat early on) you discover runestones from which you assemble spells.
-The trick is that you need to draw the individual sigils by hand every time you want to cast a spell.
+The trick is that you need to draw individual sigils by hand every time you want to cast a spell.
 You technically have an instant casting menu, but it can hold only three spells at a time, and they are spent upon casting.

 The Elder Scrolls III: Morrowind

 |Developer:||Bethesda Game Studios|